milton0825/cpython-internals/pyobject-the-core-python-object.md

 ## PyObject: the core Python object
 In Python, everything is an object.
 Each object hs an identity, a type and a value.
 An object's identity and type never changes once it has been created.
 Objects whose value can change are said to be mutable; objects whose value is unchangeable once they are created are called immutable.
-Objects are never explicitly destroyed; however, when they become unreachable they may be garbage-collected.
-CPython currently uses a reference-counting scheme with (optional) delayed detection of cyclically linked garbage, which collects most objects as soon as they become unreachable, but is not guaranteed to collect garbage containing circular references.
+An object has a reference count that is increased or decreased when a pointer to the object is copied or deleted.
+When the reference count reaches zero, the object can be garbage-collected.

 `dir` shows the built-in fields and functions of the object.
 For example, you can use \_\_add\_\_, \_\_div\_\_ on object 123.
 ```py